aliu917/cs329h_proj/README.md

-# DPO Fine-tuning with Inverse Propensity Scoring (IPS)
+# DPO Fine-tuning with Inverse Propensity Weighting (IPW)

-This project implements Direct Preference Optimization (DPO) fine-tuning for language models with optional Inverse Propensity Scoring (IPS) weighting.
-The code fine-tunes Google's Gemma-2-2b-it model on the PRISM alignment dataset and compares performance between models trained with IPS weighting, without IPS weighting, and using all available data.
+This project implements IPW Direct Preference Optimization (DPO) fine-tuning for language models and runs experiments and evaluations.
+The code fine-tunes Google's Gemma-2-2b-it model on the PRISM alignment dataset and compares performance between models trained with IPS weighting, without IPS weighting, and using all unbiased data.

 ## Environment Setup and Dependencies

-The conda environment dependencies are provided in `requirements.txt` and the one used in colab is `requirements_colab.txt` (they are the same).
+The conda environment dependencies are provided in `environment.yml` and the one used in colab is `requirements_colab.txt`.
 In addition to the requirements, we assume the following prerequisites:
 - Python 3.8+
-- Google Colab: all training and ipynb are set up to run on Google Colab by uploading the entire directory to Google Drive and mounting the notebook to the code folder
+- Google Colab: all training and ipynb are set up to run on Google Colab by uploading the entire directory to Google Drive and mounting the notebook to the code folder.
 - HuggingFace account and API token (for accessing Gemma model and PRISM dataset)
 - Weights & Biases (wandb) account for experiment tracking
 - OpenAI API key (for LLM-as-judge evaluation in `eval_ipw.py`)